shieldgenerator7/DnD-Stories/Library/Spells.md

 *“Go get ‘em!” -Pancake*

 At Higher Levels.
 Casting this spell at 6th level or higher, you may target one additional creature for each slot level above 5th.

+# Enduring Thread

+5th-level Necromancy

+Casting Time: 1 hour

+Range: Touch

+Components: S, M (an iron thread, which the spell consumes)

+Duration: Instantaneous

+You touch a creature and safeguard them from the aging process.
+The creature can’t die due to aging or organ failure.

+If the creature would take damage or die from aging or organ failure, they instead don’t.
+They then become Undead for the purposes of spells like Detect Undead and Turn Undead, but they retain their memories, personalities, and stats.

+Additionally, they become immune to poison and disease, and the Poisoned condition.

+# Conjure Tea Cup

+Conjuration Cantrip

+Casting Time: 1 bonus action

+Range: Self

+Components: V

+Duration: 1 minute

+You speak the name of a tea, and a tea cup filled with fresh tea of that kind appears in your hand, on a flat surface within 5ft of you, or at your feet.

+As an object interaction, you may sip it to restore 1d4 hp.

+The tea is bound to you.
+If anyone touches the cup, the cup disappears.
+If the tea is spilled, it vanishes before it hits the ground.